 Our students are smart and motivated, allowing our faculty to teach challenging courses and critical thinking skills to last a lifetime.
 Students work one-on-one with faculty to research and write a senior thesis, the culmination of their academic program.
 It’s hard work – but excellent preparation for graduate school or the workplace.

 Faculty guide students through an academic program that is uniquely suited for, and designed by, each individual student.
 Flexible course requirements allow students to mold their program of study and, with faculty input, students can even create a major of their own.
-Students’ progress is measured by narrative evaluations instead of grades, they engage in Independent Study Projects each January, and they have the opportunity to design courses of specific interest to them.
+Students’ progress is measured by narrative evaluations instead of grades, they engage in Independent Study Projects each January, and they have the opportunity to design educational projects of specific interest to them.

 Professors instill in each student a sense of personal accountability for his or her educational journey.
 In addition to designing their own course of study, students are guided toward stimulating summer internships and volunteer posts that relate to their interests.
 Each student is truly responsible for his or her own education